kagisearch/kagi-docs/docs/kagi/privacy/private-browser-sessions.md

-# Private Browser Sessions Login Token
+# Private Browser Session Link

 The simplest way to use Kagi in a private browser session is to install one of our [browser extensions](../getting-started/setting-default.md#browser_extension) and then add your Session Link to the extension.